Devon Travis: 2016–2019

 Travis struggled early in the 2017 regular season, batting just .130 at the end of April.
 However, he improved in May and batted .364.
 In a 7–6 victory over the Texas Rangers on May 26, he hit the second grand slam of his career as well as his 15th double of the month.
 In doing so, he set the franchise record for extra-base hits in a month by a second baseman, tied Fred Lewis's franchise record for doubles in the month of May, and became the first second baseman to hit more than one grand slam as a Blue Jay.
 On June 6, 2017, the Blue Jays placed Travis on the DL due to a bone bruise in his right knee.
 He subsequently underwent surgery in his knee and was expected to miss 3–4 months, but Travis did not return that season and finished the year playing in only 50 games.

 On January 12, 2018, Travis signed a one-year, $1.45 million contract with the Blue Jays.
 In his first 18 games of 2018, Travis recorded a .148 batting average, one home run, and three RBI's.
 On April 29, he was optioned to Triple-A Buffalo.
 He was recalled on May 22.
 Travis finished the season playing in 103 games, hitting .232 with 11 home runs and 44 RBI's.
 Travis suffered left knee inflammation early in 2019 spring training, though an MRI revealed no structural damage.
 However, on March 13, he underwent arthroscopic knee surgery to repair a torn meniscus.
 Travis was outrighted off the Blue Jays roster on November 4, 2019, and elected free agency on November 7.

 Coaching career

 On March 30, 2021, Travis was announced as a coach for the GCL Braves, the Rookie-level affiliate of the Atlanta Braves.
 Travis took on a coaching position with the Braves Triple-A affiliate Gwinnett Stripers for the 2022 season.

+Broadcasting

+On August 20, 2026, ESPN announced that, as part of its alternative broadcast of the Little League World Series, it would be bringing in former Major League Baseball players with historic connections to the annual youth tournament.
+Devon Travis, along with other alumni like Todd Frazier and Mike Monaco, was announced to be part of this "Alumni Cast".